Living in Love and Faith

 Living in Love and Faith sets out to inspire people to think more deeply about what it means to be human and to live in love and faith with one another.
 It tackles the tough questions and the divisions among Christians about what it means to follow Jesus in a society in which understandings and practices of gender, sexuality and marriage continue to change.

-If you have any questions at all about the course or want to sign up please do speak to Ben Goodyear.
+It is proposed that a group be formed to discuss what steps our parish takes next, acting on the desire of many to affirm LGBTQI+ relationships, but also taking particular care to keep people of all viewpoints informed and included in the way forward.
+If you want to be part of this group please do speak to Ben Goodyear.
 And of course, if this course or the topics above raise any personal issues for you or your family or friends that you would like to discuss in confidence, please do speak to Ben Goodyear or Gill Tayleur.

 Resources to listen to, read or watch

 Watch the short video above introducing Living in Love and Faith

 which is full of resources including podcasts, books and videos.